Cray-HPE/docs-csm/005-CSM-METAL-INSTALL.md

     ncn-s# ceph-volume inventory
     ```

-    The field "available" would be true if ceph sees the drive as empty and can
+    The field "available" would be true if Ceph sees the drive as empty and can
     be used, e.g.:

     ```